jedrzejd/Mask-Detector/README.md

 * [Status](#status)

 ## General info
-The project aims to support the Covid-19 detection process through automatic lung X-ray image analysis.
+The project was designed to automatically detect faces in pictures/videos and verify that they have a properly applied mask.

 I trained the model on publicly available datasets